tesiatran/botw-shrine-tracker/README.md

 ## Initial Setup

 1. Fork this repository and clone the fork using your terminal.
-    - `git clone https://github.com/[Your User Name]/monsters-memory-match.git`
+    - `git clone https://github.com/[Your User Name]/botw-shrine-tracker.git`

-2. Navigate to the `/monsters-memory-match` directory.
+2. Navigate to the `/botw-shrine-tracker` directory.
-    - `cd monsters-memory-match`
+    - `cd botw-shrine-tracker`

 3. Open the `index.html` file and enjoy!